mrjacobbloom/sb3-theme/README.md

 * `css` - a `<style>` element that I've created just for you.
 Do what you wish with it.
 * `svg` - the `<svg>` element in which the editor is housed.
+* `dragsvg` - the `<svg>` element where blocks go while you drag them.
 * `defs` - the `<defs>` element where you'll find filters and things.
-* `draggables` - a NodeList of all the elements in the SVG with have the class `blocklyDraggable`.
-You probably don't need to worry about this, it's mostly used internally
+* `draggables` - an array of all the elements in the SVGs with have the class `blocklyDraggable`.
+You probably don't need to worry about this, it's mostly used internally.